The views expressed by the host on this program now documented to be almost always right 98.5% of the time.

 There does seem to be a genuine fear that somebody outside this classroom is going to learn what's being said in there.

-And and I've always where are you liberals?
+And I've always, where are you liberals?

-Where why why aren't you proud of what you believe?
+Why aren't you proud of what you believe?

 Why is it so important that you must keep it from everybody else what you're trying to inculcate in these young kids' minds?

-Why why why aren't you proud of it?
+Why aren't you proud of it?

-Oh, or you're just a kid, you but you're probably not focused or what have you.
+You're probably not focused or what have you.

-Uh uh there's there's nothing like hearing it for yourself, but I understand why they don't want tape recorders going on in there.
+But I understand why they don't want tape recorders going on in there.

-Because I didn't write fast enough and and uh just taking notes.
+I was a horrible note-taker because I didn't write fast enough and just taking notes.

-See, I was involved in the class, but I don't know how much I missed.
+Yeah, I was involved in the class, but I don't know how much I missed.

-If I were allowed to tape it, and especially a class I was interested in, it would have been of immense value.
+If I were allowed to tape it, especially a class I was interested in, it would have been of immense value.

-Uh and and I mean, this is like people listening to this program trying to take notes to remember it.
+And this is like people listening to this program trying to take notes to remember it.

-That's why we put the website up so they don't have to take notes, they can totally immerse themselves in listening to it.
+That's why we put the website up so they don't have to take notes.

 And if these professors really cared, put a transcript out of the lecture.